The new Princess of Wales, from commoner to future queen

 Early in their relationship, photographers also followed Kate’s every move, drawing parallels with the media’s treatment of William’s mother, Princess Diana, who died in 1997.

-It was also published that William’s friends laughed at his new mother-in-law’s profession, who was also criticized for not using “elegant” phrases.
+It was also reported that William’s friends laughed at his new mother-in-law’s profession, who was also criticized for not using “elegant” phrases.

 William, however, spoke of the affectionate relationship he had with his wife’s parents.